School Sports Premium

 PE and Sport at Le Cateau Primary School

 Our school already has a well-established positive attitude towards sport and exercise.
-Pupils are given lots of opportunities in school to try new activities, with a strong emphasis on participation and enjoyment.
+Pupils are given lots of opportunities in school to try new activities and develop their skills in a range of sports with a strong emphasis on participation and enjoyment.